 today’s restaurants, tomorrow’s energy

-and more sustainable sewer infrastructure for the City and plumbing infrastructure for their business.
+- They help create more sustainable sewer infrastructure for the City and plumbing infrastructure for their business.

-- They help ensure that Tempe’s restaurant-dense neighborhoods remain clean, beautiful, and free
+- They help ensure that Tempe’s neighborhoods remain clean and odor-free.

 The Tempe Grease Cooperative has the support of the Arizona Department of Environmental Quality, Arizona State University, and local Tempe restaurateurs who believe in doing the right thing for their business and the community.